syl20bnr/spacemacs/README.md

 - **Minimalistic and nice custom UI**, keep your available screen space for what matters: your text files.

+- **Mnemonic and consistent key bindings** which should be easier to learn and remember.

+- **Fast boot time**, some time has been invested to make 'Spacemacs' quick to load.

+- **Lower the risk of RSI** by using the space key as much as possible.

-- Hopefully, if it's not already the case: make you love modal editing :-)
+- Hopefully, if it's not already the case: Ɛ> **make you love modal editing!** <3

 ## Screenshots